 One of my hobbies is researching my British ancestry on my mother’s side of the family.
 Part of that process includes reading British newspapers in search of articles on my ancestors.
-My second great uncle was a Justice of the Peace, Alderman, and successful businessman, so I’m always looking for articles regarding his life and have found quite a few (over thirty thus far).
+My second great uncle was a Justice of the Peace, Alderman, and successful businessman, so I’m always looking for articles regarding his life and have found quite a few.

-While doing so, I stumbled across another fascinating area in the lives of men and women from 1800-1850 in regards to lawsuits for the “breach of promise of marriage.”
-My search has uncovered over 6,000 links to articles in newspapers across England regarding such cases.
+While doing so, I stumbled across a fascinating historical phenomenon in the lives of men and women from 1800-1850 in regards to lawsuits for the “breach of promise of marriage.”
+My search uncovered over 6,000 links to articles in newspapers across England regarding such cases.

 I thought I would share with you what I noted but must do so in generic terms.
 Unfortunately, I cannot quote any of the articles due to copyright restrictions.
 I imagine, however, the situations were common.
-What I love most about reading these articles is the language used that is so “Jane Austen” in prose.
-In addition, the evidence of love letters are printed in the newspapers sometimes just referencing the content but other times printing the entire letter.
-Juicy indeed!
+What I love most about reading these articles is the Victorian prose.
+In addition, the evidence of love letters are printed in the newspapers sometimes just referencing the content but other times actually printing the entire letter.

-As far as jury settlements, the poor received much less, while the wealthy were assessed large sums of money.
+As far as jury settlements, the poor received less compensation for their pain and suffering, while the wealthy were assessed large sums of money.
 The jury deliberations were usually under an hour.
 The highest I have discovered out of a sampling of ten articles is £4,000 and the smallest £60.
-Surprisingly, not only women filed cases, but also men sued women for breach of marriage.
+Surprisingly, not only women filed cases, but also men sued women for breach of promise.
 Marriage was big business, and both parties had much to lose if one broke the engagement.
 Losses did not involve mere matters of the heart but the promise of fortunes gained and lost.

 Here are few generalizations of what I have read:

 - The ages of the parties varied.
 Girls as young as eighteen accepted proposals from men over the age of fifty.

 - First cousins married, sometimes knowing each other from infancy and later forming attachments.